Support for Endowment

 These funds support a student’s participation in one of the five Elon Experiences.
 The funding minimum for an engagement experience fund is $50,000.

 Elon sends more undergraduates to study abroad (more than 70 percent) than any other master’s-level school in the nation.
-The Elon Commitment strategic plan, which will guide the university through 2020, calls on Elon to provide 100 percent access to study abroad, regardless of financial circumstance.
+Elon’s new strategic plan, Boldly Elon, which will guide the university through 2030, calls for access for all students to study abroad, regardless of financial circumstance.
 Enhanced scholarship support is vital to meeting this goal.

 Each year hundreds of students work closely with faculty mentors to develop research projects based on their areas of interest.
 These experiences are invaluable preparation for graduate study and professional careers.
 Additional funds will expand the number and enhance the quality of projects and enable student-faculty teams to present their research at national and international conferences.